splinterific/flask-spa/README.md

 # AngularJS + Flask Boilerplate App

-A template for building apps with an Angular frontend and a Flask / python backend.
+A template for building apps with an Angular frontend and a Flask / python backend as well as using normal non-spa pages

 ### How to Get Started

-1. clone this repo

-2. install all the necessary packages (best done inside of a virtual environment)
-> pip install -r requirements.txt
+pip install -r requirements.txt

 3. run the app
 > python runserver.py